What is a one-time donor ?

 - Dental care

-- Introduction to music (also by Sai Children UK)
+- Introduction to music

 Purchase of 650 backpacks thanks to the ‘Gift of Health Project’